OldManUmby/Sundered-Shadows/Manuscript/02 Characters/01 Features/01 Features.md

 ### Alignment

 ***Lawful.*** Characters believe in law, justice, order, and truth.
-Their word is their bond, and society comes before freedom and individuality.
+Their word is their bond, and society comes before the needs of the individual.

 ***Neutral.*** Characters believe in the balance of law and chaos and, through their actions or inactions, will maintain that balance as best they can.

 ***Chaotic.*** Characters believe in anarchy, chaos, disorder, and freedom.
-They cannot be trusted, and freedom and individuality come before society.
+They cannot be trusted, and individuality comes before the needs of society.